 2022 – today

 In 2003, the logo design was radically changed: minor details were removed, leaving only two key elements.
 One is the inscription “Brown,” and the other is the mascot.
-The name of the university department was placed on top and given an arc shape.
-Below, they placed the head of a brown bear with an open mouth, in which powerful white teeth are visible.
+The name of the university department was placed at the top and given an arched shape.
+Below, they placed the head of a brown bear, its mouth open, revealing powerful white teeth.